James Cook's Homepage

 Note there is a complete schedule posted further down this page which shows both office hours and my teaching schedule.

-These papers result from work done in conjunction with undergraduates since the summer of 2012.
+These papers result from work done in conjunction with undergraduates in recent years.

 I should mention, Nathan BeDell has several papers which support our A-ODE paper.
 Nathan's papers also give some excellent ideas about future projects in what we might call the precalculus of A-calculus.

 Past Playlists from Courses Taught at Liberty University:

 - The ArXiV.

 - mathstackexchange: a place to learn math and earn reputation.

 - mathoverflow: research math questions.

 - My You Tube Channel (has playlists for most recent courses I've taught).

 - Whistlin Diesel You Tube Channel: the man, the legend, the American.